PiotrStus/Client-Server-Sockets/README.md

 ## Tests

 Currently, there are 3 services implementing the IMessageService, IUserManagementService, ICommunicationService interfaces, which have been implemented in the main server class.

-Thanks to the appliance of the Dependency Inversion in the solution, code can be easily tested.
+Thanks to the use of dependency inversion in my solution, the code is easy to test.

+There are almost 21 tests, including all the main modules of the application.

 ## Potential Extensions